bisqwit/babysteps_saveedit/README.md

 ## Requirements

+**For running with Python instead,** see the bottom of this document.

-You need PHP commandline interpreter.
+You need the PHP commandline version.
 For example, `apt install php-cli` in Linux.

 To dump save contents: